sameersbn/docker-squid/README.md

 For basic installations I have added a couple of configuration options which should help serve simple usage scenarios.

 *Please refer the docker run command options for the `--env-file` flag where you can specify all required environment variables in a single file.
-This will save you from writing a potentially long docker run command.*
+This will save you from writing a potentially long docker run command.
+Alternately you can specify these configurations using the `-e` docker run flag*

 **CACHE_MAX_SIZE**: Maximum amount of storage (MB) to use for the cache store.
 Defaults to `100` MB **CACHE_MAX_OBJECT_SIZE**: Maximum size of an object (MB) in the cache.
 Defaults to `4` MB